ibm-cloud-docs/vmware-service/vmaas/vcda-vcd-connect.md

 {{site.data.content.vms-deprecated-note}}

-You can open an IBM Support ticket to request a VMware Cloud Director Availability (VCDA) connection from an existing on-premises VMware Cloud Director™ instance to {{site.data.keyword.vmware-service_full}}.
+You can open an IBM Support ticket to request a VMware Cloud Director Availability (VCDA) connection from an existing on-premises VMware Cloud Director™ instance to {{site.data.keyword.vmware-service_notm}}.
 When the connection is complete, you can use VCDA to migrate and protect your VMware Cloud Director instance.

 ## Procedure to request a VCDA connection
 {: #vcda-vdc-connect-proc}